undici77/CodeStyle/CPP_CodeStyle.md

 - Favor `while` loops unless the loop variable is fully expressed in a single `for` header.
 - Every `switch` must include a `default` case.
 - Prefer bit‑field structures over manual bitwise operations for protocol/driver data.
+- Every `enum class` MUST define an explicit `NUMBER` or `INVALID` sentinel as the last entry.
+- Function pointer aliases use `UPPER_CASE` with `using` syntax.
+No raw function pointer syntax at declaration sites.

 **Additional pointer/reference guidelines**